Probate Court Appointments

 Incapacitated persons who are wards of the court may suffer from physical, mental and developmental conditions and may require assistance in obtaining housing and other placements, medical and mental health care and social services.
 By Administrative Order 08-11 and Order 09-11, the Chief Judge of the Superior Court ordered the institution of a pilot project for the appointment of non-lawyers as guardians in Probate Division cases and appointed fourteen non-lawyer professionals to the Probate fiduciary panel for a period of one year from September 1, 2008, to September 1, 2009.
 These professionals have a variety of qualifications and include licensed geriatric social workers, advanced practice nurses, occupational therapists and retired professionals.
 Click here for Administrative Order 08-11, Administrative Order 09-11, and the list of non-lawyer professionals.

-Click here to see the list of persons currently serving on the Guardians List for the Probate Division.
+See the list of persons serving on the Guardians List for the Probate Division.

 Guardianship Assistance Program Student Visitors List